-- Core subjects: intercultural communication, literature, cultural and language studies, socio-historical and geographic studies and foreign languages
+- Core subjects: linguistics, literary, cultural, socio-historical and geographic studies, intercultural communication and foreign languages

-- Languages of instruction: German, with some courses taught in English and another foreign language, depending on your choice of cultural region
+- Languages of instruction: German, English and, depending on your choice of cultural region, an additional European language

-The degree programme is divided into three module groups:
+The degree programme is divided into four module groups:

 Academic entry requirements

-To apply, you need a good first university degree in a social or cultural science, business studies, economics or a related discipline, earned after a standard period of three years' full-time study, with the result of 2.7 or better according to the German marking system or ranked among the best 50% of your cohort.
+To apply, you need a good first university degree in a humanities subject or social science, earned after a standard period of three years' full-time study, with the result of 2.5 or better according to the German marking system (or an equivalent grade in a foreign grading system) or be ranked among the best 50% of your cohort.